nDevised/TaintAnalysis/README.md

-Based on the document provided, here is a draft of the README.md file for the TaintAnalysis GitHub repository.
-This README includes the necessary steps for setting up the project, the dependencies required, and a brief overview of the project's purpose.

 # TaintAnalysis

 TaintAnalysis is a static analysis tool developed using the Soot framework.
 It is designed to identify and analyze potentially tainted data sources and their propagation through Java programs.